gilch/hissp/README.md

 #### Syntax compatible with Emacs' `lisp-mode` and Parlinter
 A language is not very usable without tools.
-Hissp's basic reader should work with emacs.
+Hissp's basic reader should work with Emacs.

 #### Standalone output
 Batteries not included because Python already has them.